quintonparker/rona_news/README.md

 The Redis instance can also be inspected and queried external to the app via `redis-cli` or a GUI tool such as [RedisInsight](https://redislabs.com/redisinsight/) using ip/port combo `localhost:6379`.

-Note: For the purposes of the POC, Redis OSS is adequate and the functionality used here is backwards-compatible with [Redisearch Enterprise](https://redislabs.com/redis-enterprise/technology/redis-search/).
+Note: For the purposes of the demo, Redis OSS is adequate and the functionality used here is backwards-compatible with [Redisearch Enterprise](https://redislabs.com/redis-enterprise/technology/redis-search/).

 ### Bootstrapping the database

-* `create-schema.py` is a cli script that connects to a Redisearch database and creates the `articles` and `analytics:search` search indices
+* `create_schema.py` is a cli script that connects to a Redisearch database and creates the `articles` and `analytics:search` search indices
-* `press-release-indexer.py` is a cli script that parses `sbg_article_202003311020.txt` and imports the articles into a Redisearch search index called `articles`
+* `indexer.py` is a cli script that parses `news.csv` and imports the news articles into a Redisearch search index called `articles`
-* `help-guide-indexer.py` is a cli script that parses `smartphoneApp.json` and imports the help guides into a Redisearch search index called `articles`
-* `reimport.sh` glues this all together and simulates article import by country, platform, and version
+* `reimport.sh` glues this all together

 ### Background/Async workers